WeblateOrg/weblate/docs/admin/addons.rst

 .. envvar:: WL_FILEMASK

-    File mask for current component.
+    Filemask for current component.

 .. envvar:: WL_TEMPLATE

-    File name of template for monolingual translations (can be empty).
+    Filename of template for monolingual translations (can be empty).

 .. envvar:: WL_NEW_BASE

     .. versionadded:: 2.14

-    File name of the file which is used for creating new translations (can be empty).
+    Filename of the file used for creating new translations (can be empty).

 .. envvar:: WL_FILE_FORMAT

-    File format used in current component.
+    Fileformat used in current component.

 .. envvar:: WL_LANGUAGE